Best Skincare for Oily Skin: Cleansing, Hydrating, Acne

 Having difficulty treating acne?
 Speak to your physician or dermatologist about medication, such as antibiotics or topical creams/gels, that might help.
 Oral isotretinoin (retinoids) can also significantly decrease oil gland size and should be prescribed – your dermatologist might even consider prescribing isotretinoin as it has shown a remarkable reduction.

-Choose products that are oil-free and non-comedogenic – meaning they won’t clog pores or cause acne – such as soaps, moisturizers, and makeup.
+Choose oil-free and non-comedogenic products – meaning they won’t clog pores or cause acne – such as soaps, moisturizers, and makeup.
 These types of products can often be found at pharmacies.

 Lifestyle Changes